pldmgg/PUDAdminCenterPrototype/README.md

 Dashboard0   80    True
 ```

+Navigate to http://localhost in Chrome, Firefox, or Edge.
+(Internet Explorer does NOT work)

 ### Scenario 2: Run the WebServer on localhost port 8888 from an interactive Windows PowerShell 5.1 Session

 ```powershell